phpMussel/phpMussel/_docs/readme.zh-TW.md

 Where NAME是the name to cite为that signature和HEX是a hexadecimal-encoded segment of the文件intended to be matched by the given signature.
 FROM和TO are optional parameters，indicting from which和to which positions in the source data to check against (not supported by the mail function）。

 ####*REGEX*
-Any form of regex understood和correctly processed by php should also be correctly understood和processed by phpMussel和its signatures.
+Any form of regex understood和correctly processed by PHP should also be correctly understood和processed by phpMussel和its signatures.
 However，I'd suggest taking extreme caution when writing new regex based signatures，because，if you're not entirely sure what you're doing，there can be highly irregular 和／或 unexpected results.
 Take a look at the phpMussel source-code if you're not entirely sure about the context in which regex statements are parsed.
 Also，remember that all patterns (with exception to filename，archive metadata和MD5 patterns) must be hexadecimally encoded (foregoing pattern syntax，of course)!

 ####*WHERE TO PUT CUSTOM SIGNATURES?*
 Only put custom签名in those文件intended为custom signatures.
 Those文件should contain "_custom" in their filenames.
 You should also avoid editing the default signature files，unless you know exactly what you're doing，because，aside from being good practise in general和aside from helping you distinguish between your own signatures和the default签名included with phpMussel，it's good to stick to editing only the文件intended为editing，because tampering with the default signature文件can cause them to stop working correctly，due to the "maps" files: The maps文件tell phpMussel where in the signature文件to look for签名required by phpMussel as per when required，和these maps can become out-of-sync with their associated signature文件if those signature文件are tampered with.
 You can put pretty much whatever you want into your custom signatures，so long as you follow the correct syntax.
 However，be careful to test new签名for false-positives beforehand if you intend to share them or use them in a live environment。